RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 3. LangChain/LangGraph runtime
 4. Principal Domain MCP

-The goal is to provide a standards-style description of how SIWE-style wallet authentication, principal smart-account delegation, session packages, and MCP authorization work together to safely access principal-scoped data.
+The goal is to provide a standards-style description of how wallet authentication, principal smart-account delegation, session packages, and MCP authorization work together to safely access principal-scoped data.

 ## Scope